-When you receive a speeding ticket in New York State (except for ones that are handled by a Traffic Violations Bureau or TVB), police officers can be required to provide a “supporting deposition” upon request.
+When you receive a speeding ticket in New York State (except for ones that are handled by the NYC or Rochester Traffic Violations Bureau or “TVB”), police officers can be required to provide a “supporting deposition” upon request.

 The supporting deposition is a statement by the police officer that gave the ticket setting forth the facts that provide reasonable cause that defendant committed the offense for which he is being charged.

 According to Criminal Procedure Law §170.30(l)(a), failure to provide a supporting deposition after a timely request has been made is grounds for dismissal of the ticket.

 Note that in this day and age, many police agencies are handing out supporting depositions on the spot at the time of the traffic stop.
 If you get a second page together with your ticket, it will usually be the supporting deposition.
 Obviously if one is provided to you at the time of the stop, you need not request it.

 New York State Law About Supporting Depositions

 NY Criminal Procedure Law §100.25 outlines the requirements of the supporting deposition.
 The request for a supporting deposition must be made before trial, before pleading guilty, and within 30-days of the court date listed at the bottom of the ticket.

 Assuming the request was properly and timely made, the supporting deposition must be provided within 30 days of the request or 5 days before trial, whichever is earlier.
 A copy also has to be filed with the court together with proof of service (i.e. proof that the officer served you with the supporting deposition).